LightTable/LightTable/doc/for-committers.md

 ## Other

+### Code Conventions

+* Catch blocks should catch on `:default` unless there is a specific exception to be caught.
+* Catch blocks should log errors with `lt.objs.console/error`.
+Namespaces that the console ns depend on cannot refer to the clojure var but can refer to the js fn e.g.
+  `(js/lt.objs.console.error err)`.

 ### Code Reading

 When reading LT's source you may come across a fn that doesn't have an obvious use and may appear to